PAT and onboarding wizard error codes

 Trigger: A teammate already started an ADO Pilot trial for the same Azure DevOps organization.
 Trials are one-per-org to prevent accidental double signup.

 Fix: Find the teammate who started the trial and have them invite you (see Inviting team members).
-If the original signup email is no longer accessible, contact support to transfer ownership.
+If the original signup email is no longer accessible, open a support request to transfer ownership.

 encryption_failed